Westfield Booragoon: Architectural features

 As part of the major redevelopment in 1999 and 2000, a significant number of new striking architectural and aesthetic features were added, including a three-storey atrium at the eastern end of the complex in the fashion mall.
 Recent developments have made the shopping centre a greener place with more plants and more sustainable technology.

 Transport

-A key Transperth bus station for the southern suburbs, the Booragoon Bus Station, is located at the corner of Riseley and Marmion Streets, and is the fourth bus station to have existed on the shopping centre premises.
+A key Transperth bus station for the southern suburbs, the Booragoon bus station, is located at the corner of Riseley and Marmion streets, and is the fourth bus station to have existed on the shopping centre premises.
 A number of mainline and feeder bus services operate from or via the station.

-Routes 114, 115 and 160 travel via Booragoon Bus Station en route to Perth City (Elizabeth Quay bus station), originating from Munster, Hamilton Hill Hall and Fremantle respectively.
-The 510 provides a direct connection to Murdoch Station via Fiona Stanley Hospital to Murdoch.
-The 501 services Booragoon Bus Station while en route to Fremantle and Bull Creek station.

 Westfield Booragoon has both undercover and rooftop open-air parking.

 Facilities

 At present, the main shopping complex has a floor space of over 72,000 m2.
 The entire centre is situated on approximately 300,000 m2 of land.
 The main shopping complex consists of a long main mall with several wings and side malls.
-Coles and Woolworths are the two principal supermarkets, while the anchor department stores include Myer, David Jones and discount department store K-Mart.
+Coles and Woolworths are the two principal supermarkets, while the anchor department stores include Myer, David Jones and discount department store Kmart.

 In addition to shopping the main shopping complex, Westfield Booragoon houses: